WoltLab/docs.woltlab.com/docs/javascript/helper-functions.md

 # JavaScript Helper Functions

+!!! danger "These helper functions are deprecated since version 5.4.
+Refer to our [migration guide](../migration/wsc53/javascript.md#replacements-for-deprecated-components) on how to replace them."

 ## Introduction

 Since version 3.0, WoltLab Suite ships with a set of global helper functions that are